Website building tool

 Objectives

-Make complex features easy to understand, encouraging users to leverage the full power of the tool beyond basic tasks.
+Improve understanding, enabling users to leverage the full power of the tool beyond basic tasks.
 (Learnability & Advanced usage)

 Discovery